 As we grow older, many of us will lose a spouse or partner and find ourselves single again.
 Or, we may not be working as much as we did when we were younger and want to save money on living expenses by house sharing.

-Sharing a home with other Baby Boomer and senior women has become a popular choice for widows, divorcees, or those who never got around to getting married.
+House sharing rentals have become a popular choice for older widows, divorcees, or those who never got around to getting married.
 Trying to manage on your own can be difficult and overwhelming especially when it comes to finances.
 It’s even more challenging if you’re working less, come up short on Social Security, or have little in savings.

 The women’s movement gave women our age the chance to enjoy lucrative careers and some married well, but others stayed at home with kids, didn’t go to college, or worked jobs without benefits.
 In Los Angeles, where I live, rents and other living expenses are sky-high.

 It’s even harder for women who don’t have adult children or support from other family members when times get rough.
 Some feel lonely and isolated.
 House sharing makes it easier for women to live within their means and offers the companionship of others to help reduce some of the stress.

 In a previous post, I wrote about the concept of tiny homes often referred to as Granny pods.
 They’re small cottages no larger than about 400 square feet that typically sit in someone else’s backyard.
 The idea of it appealed to me because, to be honest, I’d prefer to live alone but still within reach of someone on the same property in case of an emergency.
 The only problem is, you have to find someone with a backyard who’s willing to host you and the cost of little houses isn’t cheap.